attwoodn/cpp-expression-tree/README.md

 ## Compiling

+This project uses the CMake build system.
+The minimum CMake version is set to 3.10.

 First, clone the git repository and navigate into the local copy.
 Once you're there, run the following commands:

 ```